graemerocher/micronaut-oraclecloud-workshop/lab_dependency_injection/lab_dependency_injection.md

     }
     </copy>

-Now run the test in the previous section and you will see the following output:
+Now run `OwnerServiceTest` again and you will see the following output:

 ```
 OwnerService created
 OwnerService destroyed
 ```

-This is because the `ApplicationContext` is created and destroyed in the `try-with-resources` block so when the bean is created it is triggers the `created` method and when the context is destroyed it triggers the `destroyed` method.
+This is because the `ApplicationContext` is created and destroyed in the `try-with-resources` block, so when the bean is created it triggers the `created` method and when the context is destroyed it triggers the `destroyed` method.

 ## Injecting Beans

-To demonstrating dependency injection better, let's tackle a more interesting case.
-First define a class POJO that is going to represent the owners of a pets in a hypothetical petclinic in a file called `src/main/java/example/micronaut/Owner.java`:
+To demonstrate dependency injection better, let's tackle a more interesting case.
+First define a POJO class to represent the owners of a pet in a hypothetical pet clinic in a file called `src/main/java/example/micronaut/Owner.java`:

     <copy>
     package example.micronaut;